FCK Rolling Devils: History

 The wheelchair basketball team of 1.
 FC Kaiserslautern was founded in September 2009 as a part of the club's basketball department.
-The Rolling Devils entered league play of the German Wheelchair Sports Federation in the season 2010/11 on the level of the third-class Regional League (Central Conference).
-The team won the Regional Cup and advanced to the quarter finals of the German National Cup.
+The Rolling Devils entered league play of the German Wheelchair Sports Federation in the season 2010/11 on the third-class Regional League (Central Conference) level.
+The team won the Regional Cup and advanced to the quarter-finals of the German National Cup.
 The Devils finished the season with the championship and promotion to the 2nd German Wheelchair Basketball Federal League (Southern Conference).

-In the next two seasons the Devils dropped from German Wheelchair Sports Cup in the group stage, but finished as runners-up in the 2nd Federal League.
-In 2013 the team participated for the German Wheelchair Sports Federation in International Wheelchair Basketball Federation Euroleague 3 and finished in third place.
+In the next two seasons, the Devils dropped from the German Wheelchair Sports Cup in the group stage but finished as runners-up in the 2nd Federal League.
+In 2013, the team participated for the German Wheelchair Sports Federation in the International Wheelchair Basketball Federation Euroleague 3 and finished in third place.

-In March 2013, FCK Rolling Devils re-established as a separate wheelchair basketball department.
-In the season 2013/14 the Rolling Devils again advanced to the quarter finals of the German National Cup and in the third attempt won the championship in the 2nd German Federal League thereby gaining promotion to the 1st German Federal League.
-In the season 2014/15, the Devils made it again to the quarter finals of the German National Cup and finished their first season in the 1st German Federal League on rank 7 and thereby as the best promoted team of the last four seasons.
+In March 2013, FCK Rolling Devils was re-established as a separate wheelchair basketball department.
+In 2013/14, the Rolling Devils again advanced to the quarter-finals of the German National Cup and, in the third attempt, won the championship in the 2nd German Federal League, thereby gaining promotion to the 1st German Federal League.
+In 2014/15, the Devils made it again to the quarter-finals of the German National Cup and finished their first season in the 1st German Federal League on rank 7 and thereby as the best-promoted team of the last four seasons.

-In July 2015, the spin-off of FCK Rolling Devils as independent club with 1.FC Kaiserslautern acting as name sponsor took place.
-The wheelchair basketball department at 1.FC Kaiserslautern was suspended at the annual general meeting of the club in December 2015.
-In the season 2015/16, the Devils again made it to the quarter finals of the German National Cup and finished the season on rank 7.
+In July 2015, the spin-off of FCK Rolling Devils as an independent club with 1.FC Kaiserslautern acting as name sponsor took place.
+The wheelchair basketball department at 1.FC Kaiserslautern was suspended at the club's annual general meeting in December 2015.
+In 2015/16, the Devils again made it to the quarter-finals of the German National Cup and finished the season on rank 7.

 In August 2016, the club withdrew its first team from the 1st German Federal League for financial and sports reasons and continued league play with their second team in the third-class regional league.
-In the next two seasons, the Rolling Devils finished on rank 3.
-In the season 2018/19, the Devils won the championship and right for promotion to the 2nd German Wheelchair Basketball Federal League (Southern Conference), but decided to stay in the regional league for financial reasons.
-The season 2019/20 ended ahead of schedule due to the COVID-19 pandemic and the Rolling Devils finished with several games less played than the other teams on rank 4.
-The COVID-19 pandemic also caused such a massive decrease of sponsorship money, that the Devils could not take part with a team on the season 2020/21.
-Since then, the club has not resumed training and match operations.
+In the next two seasons, the Rolling Devils finished at rank 3.
+In the season 2018/19, the Devils won the championship and to be promoted to the 2nd German Wheelchair Basketball Federal League (Southern Conference), but decided to stay in the regional league for financial reasons.
+The season 2019/20 ended ahead of schedule due to the COVID-19 pandemic, and the Rolling Devils finished with several games less played than the other teams on rank 4.
+The COVID-19 pandemic also caused a massive decrease in sponsorship money that the Devils could not participate with a team in the season 2020/21.
+The club should have resumed training and match operations in the season 2021/22.
+In October 2022, the club was dissolved and removed from the Rhineland-Palatinate register of associations.